 - Task Order No. 4 Salt Flats Preliminary Design Memo was submitted in December 2016.
 Attachment #1 Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee was given to Type A Board in February 2017.
-City comments were provided to HDR in April 2017. - An Amendment for Task Order No. 4 was issued in March 2017 to verify how the New Harbor Bridge will impact the Salt Flats Levee. - Flatiron/Dragados, LLC (Harbor Bridge contractor) presented their analysis of the effects of the Harbor Bridge infrastructure on the Salt Flats Levee on 04/21/17. - HDR reviewed the Flatiron/Dragados, LLC analysis/report, and provided comments to the City on 05/04/17.
+City comments were provided to HDR in April 2017. - An Amendment for Task Order No. 4 was issued in March 2017 to verify how the New Harbor Bridge will impact the Salt Flats Levee. - Flatiron/Dragados, LLC (Harbor Bridge contractor) presented their analysis of the effects of the New Harbor Bridge infrastructure on the Salt Flats Levee on 04/21/17. - HDR reviewed the Flatiron/Dragados, LLC analysis/report, and provided comments to the City that were forwarded to Flatiron/Dragados, LLC on May 24th, 2017